 Also, a national guideline (from the National Institute for Health and Care Excellence (NICE), referenced below) recommends one or more of the following treatments should be considered.
 Each of these treatments has some evidence from research trials to suggest that they will help to ease symptoms in some people (but not all):

 - Structured exercise programme.
 This means a programme of exercise supervised by a professional such as a physiotherapist.
 This is likely to be in a group setting.
 Exercises may include aerobic activity, movement instruction, muscle strengthening, posture control and stretching.
 It typically consists of up to eight supervised sessions over 8-12 weeks with encouragement to keep on doing the exercises at home between sessions.

 - Manual therapy.
 Typically this includes several sessions of massage, spinal mobilisation and/or spinal manipulation.
 With spinal mobilisation the therapist moves the joints of the spine around in their normal movement range.
 In spinal manipulation, the therapist moves joints beyond the usual range of movement.

 - A course of acupuncture.
 It is not clear how this may work.
 (Some doctors feel that this is a controversial recommendation as the evidence for effectiveness is weak.)

 Cognitive behavioural therapy (CBT) may also be recommended as a treatment option.
 There is good evidence from research trials that it can help.
-CBT aims to help you to change the way that you think, feel and behave.
+CBT aims to help change the way that people think, feel and behave.
 It is used as a treatment for various health problems, including various types of chronic pain.